Pressio/SHAW/docs/run.md

 ## Create input file
 Inputs for the code are based on yaml.
-For the purpose of this guide, you can do as follows:
+For the purpose of this guide, you can start from doing:
 ```bash
 cp ${ESWSRCDIR}/tutorialRunFiles/input.yaml ${MYRUNDIR}
 ```